Learn the differences between the two major cryptocurrencies, and find out which one is right for you.

 Both Bitcoin and Ether have their place in the cryptocurrency world.
-The established and well received Bitcoin is here to stay and will continue to be a market leader in transactions, market cap, cross boarder payments, and globally acceptable cryptocurrency.
+The established and well-received Bitcoin is here to stay and will continue to be a market leader in transactions, market cap, cross boarder payments while most places are able to accept cryptocurrency choose bitcoin.
 Ether will also continue to grow as the extensible and versatile cryptocurrency for payments, wallets, and other business-like transactions where its programable capabilities will create new methods for transacting.

 There are thousands of cryptocurrencies.
 These two are the market leaders but many of the others provide unique benefits which separate them into specialized payment markets.
 Cryptocurrencies are here to stay and it’s only a matter of time for traditional fiat payment methods to become a thing of the past.